How to Use LinkedIn Premium to Grow Revenue

 This includes 3 InMail credits to reach out directly to recruiters and the ability to see who’s viewed your profile in the last 90 days.
 You also receive other insights about job opportunities, salaries, and how you compare to other applicants for particular jobs.

 This and the other Premium tiers include access to LinkedIn Learning, which offers a variety of video courses.
-By the way, Vengreso’s co-founder and chief visibility officer Viveka von Rosen has two courses on LinkedIn Learning: B2B Marketing with LinkedIn and Employer Engagement with LinkedIn.
+By the way, Vengreso’s co-founder and chief visibility officer Viveka von Rosen has two courses on LinkedIn Learning: B2B Marketing with LinkedIn and Employer Engagement with LinkedIn, and she also explains why use PointDrive.

 According to LinkedIn, when you have a Premium account, you get: